What’s Breaking Through About Federal National Guard Deployments

 Issue Areas

-President Trump has deployed the National Guard in several American cities and has vowed to send troops and other federal agents into more.
+President Trump federalized and deployed the National Guard in several American cities and has vowed to send troops and other federal agents into more.

-While the governor is normally the commander of their state’s National Guard, the president has deployed troops into states without the consent of the governor in several instances.
-The National Guard’s recent missions have ranged from reducing crime to supporting federal immigration enforcement to quelling potential protest activity.
+While the governor is normally the commander of their state’s National Guard, the president deployed federalized troops into states without the consent of governors in several instances.

-First, it happened in Los Angeles, when he deployed the California National Guard and Marines in June, taking command of the state National Guard from the governor.
+It first happened in Los Angeles, when Trump deployed the California National Guard and U.S. Marines in June, taking command of the state’s National Guard from the governor.
 He has since attempted to deploy National Guard troops to Washington, D.C., Illinois, and Oregon.

-These federal interventions immediately caused confusion, as the correct chain of command with local and federal law enforcement was unclear.
-Residents also raised concerns about a growing military presence, as the troops engage in activities local law enforcement typically handles.
+These deployment orders immediately caused confusion, as the chain of command with local and federal law enforcement was unclear.
+Residents also raised concerns about a growing military presence, as troops engaged in activities typically handled by local law enforcement.

-In light of Trump’s actions, states have sent their National Guard troops elsewhere without an invitation from local leaders—which is far from the norm.
-Some states have declined this request.
+In light of Trump’s actions, some state leaders have sent their National Guard troops elsewhere without an invitation from local leaders—which is far from the norm.
+(Some other states have declined this request.)

 At the same time, the administration has also cut $158 million for community-led programs that have been proven to reduce crime, slashing more than half of all federal funding.
 Those programs were funded through bipartisan legislation passed by Congress.